ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 ![](../img/create_inputoutput.gif)

      - `mkdir input`

      - `mkdir output`

 These two lines create:

-     - an input folder,
-          where you will download your study’s data dictionary; and
+     - an input folder, where you will download your study’s data dictionary; and

-     - an output folder,
-          where your generated HEAL-compliant data dictionary will be saved.
+     - an output folder, where your generated HEAL-compliant data dictionary will be saved.

 ### Download Your Study’s Data Dictionary

-There are many applications and softwares that are used during the data collection and processing phases of studies.
+There are many applications and software packages that are commonly used during the data collection and processing phases of studies.
 The HEAL Data Utilities accommodates ten different input file formats, which include:

      1. data.csv
      2. template.csv